El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)

-"El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)", (/es/) also known simply as "The Mysterious Voyage of Our Homer", is the ninth episode of the eighth season of the American animated television series The Simpsons.
+"El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Our Homer)", (/es/) additionally known simply by its translation, is the ninth episode of the eighth season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on January 5, 1997.
-In the episode, Homer eats several hot chili peppers and hallucinates, causing him to go on a mysterious voyage.
-Following this, he questions his relationship with Marge and goes on a journey to find his soulmate.
+In the episode, Homer eats some hot chili peppers at Springfield’s annual chili cook-off and hallucinates from them.
+Following this, he questions his relationship with Marge and sets out to find his true soulmate.

-This episode was written by Ken Keeler and directed by Jim Reardon.
-The episode explores themes of marriage, community, and alcohol use.
-Homer's voyage features surreal animation to depict the elaborate hallucination.
-The episode guest stars Johnny Cash as the "Space Coyote".
+This episode was written by Ken Keeler and directed by Jim Reardon and explores themes of marriage, community and alcohol usage.
+Homer's hallucination features surreal animation and Johnny Cash guest stars as the "Space Coyote".

 Plot

-Marge becomes suspiciously cautious by attempting to distract Homer from an unspecified event.
-She tries to mask an odor by smoking cigarettes in the house, but after stepping outside Homer smells the scent of Springfield's annual chili cook-off.
-Marge finally admits trying to dissuade Homer from going due to his drunken antics at the previous year's cook-off.
-She agrees to let him attend after he promises to not drink.
+Marge is being suspiciously cautious when distracting Homer from an unspecified event, which is soon revealed to be Springfield's annual chili cook-off.
+Once Homer eventually discovers that the cook-off is going on when he steps outside, Marge finally confesses that she has been trying to dissuade Homer from going due to his drunken antics from its previous year; she agrees to let him attend the cook-off after he promises not to drink.

-At the cook-off, Homer shows an extraordinary ability to withstand hot foods, but is burned by Chief Wiggum's fiery chili made with Guatemalan insanity peppers, and is caught by Marge while attempting to cool his tongue with beer; she believes he was intentionally getting drunk.
-While quenching the heat with water, Homer nearly drinks melted candle wax by mistake before Ralph Wiggum warns him not to.
-Homer realizes he can use the wax to coat and protect his mouth, enabling him to swallow several insanity peppers whole.
+Once there, Homer showcases his extraordinary ability to withstand spicy food, except for the "Guatemalan insanity peppers" that Chief Wiggum uses in his chili.
+Trying to quench the spiciness with beer, Homer is caught by Marge, who accuses him of breaking his promise.
+After nearly drinking melted candle wax by mistake, Homer then gets the idea of using the wax to coat and protect his mouth, enabling him to swallow several peppers whole.

-After winning the chili-eating contest, Homer hallucinates wildly from the peppers.
+Homer begins to hallucinate wildly from the peppers.
 During his trip, he meets his spirit guide in the form of a coyote, who advises him to find his soulmate and questions Homer's assumption that Marge is his.
-Helen Lovejoy tells Marge about Homer's antics; under the impression that they are alcohol-induced, an upset Marge drives home without him.

-The next day, Homer awakes on a golf course.
-He returns home to find Marge angry with him for his embarrassing behavior at the cook-off.
-Homer makes note of their fundamental personality differences and questions if they truly are soulmates.
+Helen Lovejoy tells Marge about Homer's antics; under the impression that they were alcohol-induced, an upset Marge returns home without him.
+After awakening at a golf course the next day, Homer returns home to find Marge furious over his embarrassing behavior at the cook-off, leading to him making note of their fundamental personality differences and questioning if they truly are soulmates.

-Roaming the streets at night, he thinks a lonely lighthouse keeper is his soulmate, but finds the lighthouse is operated by a machine once he arrives there.
-Seeing a ship approaching, Homer destroys the lighthouse's huge bulb, hoping its passengers will befriend him after their ship crashes ashore.
-An apologetic Marge arrives, having known exactly where Homer would go.
-They reconcile after realizing they really are soulmates despite their differences.
-After fixing the light, the ship runs aground nearby and spills its cargo of hotpants.
-Springfield's citizens happily retrieve them as Marge and Homer embrace.
+Roaming the streets that night, Homer believes a lonely lighthouse keeper is his true soulmate, only to discover that the lighthouse is operated by a machine.
+Seeing a ship approaching, he sabotages the lighthouse's light, hoping its passengers will befriend him once their ship crashes ashore.
+A remorseful Marge arrives, having known exactly where Homer would go, and they reconcile after realizing they truly are soulmates despite their differences.
+Following their hasty repair of the lighthouse’s light, the ship runs aground nearby and spills its cargo of hotpants, whereupon Springfield's populace happily seize the contents as Homer and Marge embrace.